Picasso On Androgyny: From Symbolism Through Surrealism

 One aim of the dissertation is diachronic: to regularize the discussion of this most slippery idea, androgyny, so that the schools that impinge upon Picasso's treatment of it may be compared: the symbolists, the modernists, and the surrealists.
 A second aim of the dissertation is interdisciplinary: to bring to bear upon the visual art of this era as much of the last decade's discussion of androgyny as is appropriate to the topic--especially, the contributions made by feminists and social scientists.
 A third aim is synchronic: to prepare the way for a discussion of androgyny in the arts of modernism in general.
 In particular, the terms developed for discriminating different models for androgyny in visual art will provide the basis for a more fruitful discussion of androgyny in the literature of the era as well.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Haessly, Gaile Ann, "Picasso On Androgyny: From Symbolism Through Surrealism" (1983).
 Communication and Rhetorical Studies - Dissertations.
-Paper 20.
+20.